CIF Parser¶

 .

 Since in general it is not possible to infer type without the corresponding dictionary, the DOM stores raw strings (including quotes).
-They can be later converted to required type using the following helper functions:
+They can later be converted to the required type using the following helper functions:

 as_string()